duplicati/duplicati.github.io/facts/index.md

 {% include toc.html %}

 ## Strong Encryption
 Duplicati uses strong AES-256 encryption to protect your backups.
-All data is encrypted locally and afterwards transferred to the remote storage system.
-Alternatively, you can use GPG to encrypt your backup data.
+It is designed following the TNO principle: Trust No One.
+For instance, all data is encrypted locally before it is transferred to the remote storage system.
+The password/key to your backup never leaves your computer.
+Instead of AES-256 you can use a local GPG instance to encrypt your backup.

 ## Incremental Backups
 Duplicati performs a full backup initially.
-Afterwards, Duplicati updates the initial backup by adding the changed data.
-If only tiny parts of a huge file have changed, only those tiny parts have to be transferred and stored on the remote server.
-This saves time and space.
+Afterwards, Duplicati updates the initial backup by adding the changed data only.
+That means, if only tiny parts of a huge file have changed, only those tiny parts are added to the backup.
+This saves time and space and the backup size usually grows slowly.

 ## Compression
 All backup data is compressed before it is encrypted and uploaded.
 Duplicati supports Zip/Deflate or 7z/LZMA2 compression.
-Duplicati detects files that are compressed already and does not compress them again.
+For performance reasons, Duplicati detects files that are compressed already and adds those as they are to the Zip or 7z archives.
+For example, media files such as mp3, jpeg or mkv files contain very well compressed data already.

 ## Deduplication
-Duplicati stores data blocks.
-If two files share a data block this will only be stored once.
-As a result of that, the size of the backup can be much smaller than the size of the source files.
+Duplicati analyzes the content of files and stores data blocks.
+Due to that, Duplicati will find duplicate files and similar content and store this only once in the backup.
+As Duplicati analyzes the content of files it can handle situations very well if files and folders are moved or renamed.
+As the content does not change, the next backup will be tiny.

+## Meta Data
+Duplicati also stored the meta data of files in the backup.
+When backup files are restored, the timestamps (last modified, created) will also be restored as well as the system's access permissions.
+To avoid inaccessible files e.g. when the system user's have changed, restoring of access permissions is optional.

 ## Fail-Safe Design
-Duplicati is designed to handle all kinds of issues: Network hick-ups, interrupted backups, unavailable orcorrupt storage systems.
+Duplicati is designed to handle various kinds of issues: Network hick-ups, interrupted backups, unavailable orcorrupt storage systems.
+Even if a backup run was interrupted, it can be continued at a later time.
+Duplicati will then backup everything that was missed in the last backup.
+And even if remote files get corrupted, Duplicati can try to repair them if local data is still present or restore as much as possible.

 ## Online Backup Verification
-Whenever Duplicati performs a backup, it downloads a random set of backup files, restores their content and checks their integrity.
-That way you can be sure that your backup is still intact when you need it.
+Duplicati is built to work with simple storage systems.
+Many providers offer compatible storages and often at cheap prices.
+As a downside of this, some storage system might store corrupt data.
+And most people usually notice that, when they need their backup to restore files they have lost and restoring fails.
+To avoid that Duplicati regularly downloads a random set of backup files, restores their content and checks their integrity.
+That way you can detect problems with your online storage before you run into troubles.

 ## Web Interface
 Duplicati comes with a web interface.
-This can be used to configure and run backups on your local machine.
-But is also allows you to configure and run backups on headless machines like a Network Attached Storage (NAS) to access Duplicati on a remote computer.
+It can be used to configure and run backups on your local machine.
+But is also allows you to configure and run backups remotely on headless machines like a Network Attached Storage (NAS).
+Just install Duplicati on your NAS and configure and run it through its web interface.

 ## Command Line Interface
-To add backup functionality to your scripts, there is a `Duplicati.Commandline.exe` which provides you with all features of Duplicati in a terminal window.
+We did not forget about system admins!
+Duplicati offers all functions and feature via `Duplicati.Commandline.exe`.
+This allows you to add backup features to your scripts or run backups in a terminal window.

 ## Scheduler
 The built-in scheduler runs your backups automatically at the times and intervals you define.
 One backup everyday, at the weekend, every hour or even 3pm every 3rd Monday is possible.
+And even if a date is missed, Duplicati will run the job as soon as possible.

 ## Auto-Updater
 Duplicati comes with a built-in updater that downloads and installs the latest avaialable version for you.
 That way you can easily keep Duplicati up-to-date.